-The fund financial statements provide more detailed information about the School District's funds - not the School District as a whole.
-Funds are accounting devices the School District uses to keep track of specific sources of funding and spending on particular programs.
+The fund financial statements provide more detailed information about the School District's funds, focusing on its most significant or "major" funds - not the School District as a whole.
+Funds are accounting devices the School District uses to keep track of specific sources of funding and spending on particular programs:

-- Some funds are required by state law and by bond covenants. - The School District establishes other funds to control and to manage money for particular purposes (such as repaying its long-term debts) or to show that it is properly using certain revenues (such as federal grants).
+- Some funds are required by state law and by bond covenants. - The District establishes other funds to control and to manage money for particular purposes (such as repaying its long-term debts) or to show that it is properly using certain revenues (such as federal grants).